Cross-correlating the patchy screening and kinetic Sunyaev-Zel'dovich effects as a new probe of reionization: Forecasts

 In this section we present the signal-to-noise forecasts on the cross-correlation between $\hat{K}$ and $\tau$ for CMB-S4 and CMB-HD.
 When we cross-correlate the $\tau$ and $\hat{K}$ signals from \texttt{AMBER} and use the forecasted cross-power spectrum uncertainties using Equation \ref{eq:knox}, we find that the fiducial EoR signal should be marginally detectable by CMB-S4 at $\SFsnr\sigma$ (see Fig. \ref{fig:s4forecasts} and Table \ref{tab:SNRtablefid}).
 However, when foreground power is considered in the temperature maps used to reconstruct $\hat{K}(\hat{\mathbf{n}})$, this forecast drops to $\SFPILCsnr\sigma$.
 For the case of CMB-HD, both types of forecasts look much stronger at $\HDsnr\sigma$ and $\HDPILCsnr\sigma$.
 Note that for CMB-S4, $\mathrm{SNR}(K\tau)$ is larger than $\mathrm{SNR}(\tau\tau)$ when ignoring foreground power in the temperature maps used to reconstruct $\hat{K}(\hat{\mathbf{n}})$, but this trend reverses when considering the temperature foregrounds.
 In contrast, $\mathrm{SNR}(K\tau)$ is larger than $\mathrm{SNR}(\tau\tau)$ in both cases for CMB-HD.
 Nevertheless, there is significant theoretical uncertainty on this cross-power spectrum: Figure \ref{fig:signalnoisecurves} demonstrates that the amplitude of the signal depends on EoR parameters such as the duration of reionization, which we investigate in the next section.
 It is thus possible that, in some reionization scenarios, this signal will be measured at higher significance than reported in these results.

 We note that these results are constraints placed just on the amplitudes of the EoR components of $C_L^{K\tau}$, which is different from constraining this power spectrum from all redshifts.
 As depicted in the right panel of Figure \ref{fig:signalnoisecurves}, the low- and high-redshift components contribute a roughly equal amount of signal to the total cross-power spectrum, depending on the modeling choices assumed for both components.
 It is likely that by the time CMB-S4 and CMB-HD have the data to perform this analysis, we will have a better understanding of the distribution of ionized gas around the relevant halos due to, e.g., velocity-weighted stacking of the relevant objects \citep[e.g., ][]{schaan2021} or projected-fields measurements \citep[e.g., ][]{Hill2016, bolliet2023} at these low redshifts.
-This will lead to less modeling uncertainty on the low-redshift component than there is today.
+Qualitatively, \citet{bolliet2023} forecast that CMB-S4 combined with a current galaxy survey like unWISE, using the projected-fields estimator, will constrain $C_L^{K \delta_g}$ to percent-level precision at low redshifts. \citet{roy2022probing} forecast that $C_L^{\tau g}$ will be measured at better than 10\% precision by CMB-S4 and Rubin.
+It follows that the low-redshift $C_L^{K \tau}$ will be measured to within about 10\% with CMB-S4 and a future galaxy survey.
+If we were to apply this uncertainty to the fiducial \texttt{Agora} model used here (the middle blue line in Figure \ref{fig:signalnoisecurves}) as a prior, it would be a few times smaller than the spread in the reionization models from \texttt{AMBER}, making it a subdominant source of uncertainty.
 In that case, the low-redshift components could be subtracted from $C_L^{K\tau}$ measurements with minimal residual uncertainty, yielding constraints that correspond more closely to the forecasts presented here.